kseniya-paradzina/KseniyaP/README.md

-# Hi,welcome to my GitHub! :wave:
+# Hi, welcome to my GitHub! :wave:
 ## My name is **Kseniya** and I'm **QA Automation Engineer** 👩‍💻 from California, US :globe_with_meridians:

 **🔗 Let's connect!
 Find me on:**